 - The trust must confirm in its governance statement, accompanying its annual accounts, which of the internal scrutiny options it has applied and why.
-The outcome of the work must also inform the accounting officer's statement of regularity in the annual accounts. - The trust must submit its annual summary report of the areas reviewed, key findings, recommendations and conclusions (as presented to the audit and risk committee under section 3.15 by the person(s) or organisation(s) carrying out the programme of work) to ESFA by 31 December each year when it submits its audited annual accounts.
-If the trust uses additional individuals or organisations where specialist non-financial knowledge in required, as permitted above it should reflect their findings, recommendations and conclusions as part of the summary document submitted to ESFA.
+The outcome of the work must also inform the accounting officer's statement of regularity in the annual accounts. - The trust must submit its annual summary report to ESFA by 31 December each year when it submits its audited annual accounts.
 The trust must also provide ESFA with any other internal scrutiny reports if requested.